 Sarah Collins PT, DPT, OCS

 Sarah received her Doctorate in Physical Therapy from Northwestern University after graduating with honors from Purdue University.
 Sarah is trained in level 2 Trigger Point Dry Needling and is a Board Certified Specialist in Orthopedics (OCS).
-She is now undergoing training to become a Yoga Alliance certified yoga instructor.
+She is also a certified yoga instructor.
 As a yogi and runner, Sarah enjoys treating athletes with a particular interest in the hip, knee, and ankle.
 She has a passion for the outdoors and volunteering as a "Big" mentor with Big Brothers Big Sisters.

 Jim Rennell, PT

 Jim has been a Physical Therapist since 1977 after graduating form Marquette University.
 He practiced in multiple hospital systems in Michigan until 1986.
 He moved to Colorado as the Program Director of El Paso County Easter Seals in January 1986.
 In 1987 he became part owner of the Back to Work Clinic in Colorado Springs and became certified in Key Functional Assessments.
 Jim went on to become one of the first Senior Assessment Specialists and has performed over 2,000 assessments.
 He also was in the initial class of computer trained assessment specialists.
 He became an instructor for Key Method and a technical support consultant in 1997.
 He also has extensive background as an expert witness for both the plaintiff and defendant.
 He continues to perform assessments at Rocky Mountain Rehab in addition to his teaching and technical support roles with Key Method.